Fez, Casablanca & Marrakech

 - Upgrade hotels and rail journeys

 - Add extra nights, destinations and/or tours

-- Private transfers on arrival into Fez airport as well as Casablanca and Marrakech stations
+- Private transfer on arrival into Fez airport

 - First Class rail travel with seat reservations

 - 8 nights’ handpicked hotel accommodation with breakfast